tmlnv/sanity/README.md

 ## TODO

 - Validate address input to be compatible with Solana to not waste resources trying to find the impossible one.
-- Timeout input proper validation.
+  [x] Timeout input proper validation.
+- Validate timeout from pure number for CLI